Current lab members

 - Walters HE, Deneka-Hannemann S, Cox LS.
 (2016) Reversal of phenotypes of cellular senescence by pan-mTOR inhibition.
 Aging (Albany NY).
 2016 Feb;8(2):231-44.

-#OSEF2020: Oxford Said Entrepreneurship Forum: Lynne was a speaker at in the Said Business Schools' annual flagship event, discussing "immortality"
+#OSEF2020: Oxford Said Entrepreneurship Forum: speaker at the Said Business Schools' annual flagship event, discussing "immortality"

 Please note the planned Ageing Science seminar series for Trinity Term 2020 (https://www.archub.ox.ac.uk/2020/03/13/trinity-2020-seminar-series-pre-announcement/) has been postponed because of COVID-19.
 We hope to be able to run this exciting series of seminars by global leaders in the science of ageing in the future.